 When it comes to pretty villages and towns, the Cotswolds will have you spoilt for choice.
 Whether you want a bustling market town or a chocolate box village, the Cotswolds has plenty of places renowned for their exquisite beauty.
-Visit one, or visit them all, here are the most beautiful Cotswold villages and towns that you must see when you visit.
+Visit one, or visit them all, here are the most beautiful towns in Cotswolds and the stunning villages that you must see when you visit.

 1. Bourton on the Water